Wolvega: History

 Around 1820, the main road from Leeuwarden to Zwolle was constructed through Wolvega.
 In 1835, Wolvega became the capital of the municipality of Weststellingwerf.
+At the intersection of the two roads, the town hall (grietenijhuis) was opened in 1835 and this contributed to the development.
 It was home to 1,202 people in 1840.

+Also the opening of the Staatslijn A railway between Arnhem, Zwolle, and Leeuwarden also contributed to the village's development.
 In 1868, the Wolvega railway station opened.
+The station building still stands despite years of threatened demolition.

 During the 1950s, it became one of the industrial centre of Friesland, and started to develop into a town.

 Sights

 The only remaining stins in Wolvega is Lindenoord which was built in 1780 in Louis XVI style.
 The estate used to organise horse races.
 The races moved to Victoria Park which hosts the largest horse race of the Netherlands.

 There are two windmills in the town, De Gooyer and Windlust.
+Since 1888, the Windlust grain mill has defined the village.
+With a span of over 27 meters, it is the tallest in Friesland.